 Why attitude is more important than IQ (Dr. Travis Bradberry, LinkedIn post)

-Identifying EI areas you may be weak in, and strategizing to improve your skill and awareness in those areas will help increase your emotional intelligence.
+Identifying areas you may be weak in, and strategizing to improve your skill and awareness in those areas will help increase your EI.

-Three that I recommend are the Enneagram, the Myers-Briggs Type Indicator (MBTI) and the StrengthsQuest
+Three I recommend are the Enneagram, the Myers-Briggs Type Indicator (MBTI) and the StrengthsQuest

 The Enneagram (pronounced "any-a-gram") is a personality type indicator.
 You can read about the 9 type descriptions on the Enneagram Institute website.
 Ian Cron and Suzanne Stabile have also written a great book on the Enneagram called The Road Back to You.
 Check it out on Ian's website, which includes a podcast.